geovedi/book-notes/2021/you-don't-owe-anyone.notes.md

   - Drawing parallels to biblical stories of reaching out for change.
   - The importance of taking a stand for oneself and investing effort for transformation.
 - The Power of Reaching for Dreams:
-  - The narrator's personal journey of pursuing new opportunities.
+  - Caroline's personal journey of pursuing new opportunities.
   - The need to allocate time and energy wisely.
   - Transitioning from indiscriminate allocation to intentional stewardship.
   - Emphasizing the value of personal dreams and aspirations.